anh0001/RTDS-Robotics-Module1/README.md

-# Project Title
+# RTDS GUI & Control (Robotics Module 1)

-Welcome to the GitHub repository for our [Project Name], part of the "Pemrograman Sistem Mekatronika" course.
+Welcome to the GitHub repository for our RTDS GUI & Control (Robotics Module 1), part of the "Pemrograman Sistem Mekatronika" course.
 This repository contains all the necessary files and documentation for your project.

 ## Team Members